4vinn/cypher-code-editor/README.md

 > Created separate `package.json` for each backend and frontend, updated scipts/dependencies accordingly

 > Now, The `package-lock.json` file is used by npm to lock down the versions of dependencies to ensure consistent builds across different environments.  <br> Regenerated the `package-lock.json` in each folder using `install --package-lock-only`.
 <details>
-<summary> `npm install` </summary>
+<summary> npm install: </summary>

-Here's what npm ci does:
+When you run npm install:

+1. It looks at your package.json file and installs the dependencies specified there.

+1. If there's a package-lock.json file, it uses it to ensure that the exact versions of the dependencies are installed.

+1. It creates or updates the node_modules folder in your project directory, which contains all the installed dependencies.

-It reads the package-lock.json file to determine the exact versions of dependencies.
+It also generates a package-lock.json file if one does not exist or updates it to reflect the current state of installed dependencies.
-It installs the exact versions specified in the lock file without making any changes to the node_modules folder.
-It does not update the package-lock.json file.

 </details>

+> Made a railway service named "Cypher Code Editor - Frontend".
+Set the root dir to /frontend.
+Connected the github repo.
+Setuped the service variables.
+Generated a domain.

+> Made a railway service named "Cypher Code Editor - Backend".
+Set the root dir to /backend.
+Connected the github repo.
+Setuped the service variables.
+Generated a domain.

+> On frontend service, set service variable to call the backend domain.
 ---